MarkLyck/Formula-Stocks-OLD/README.md

 - /dashboard/fund/suggestions
 - /dashboard/admin

+### User flow
+- read what we do
+- read about our products
+- sign up for free trial
+- go to portfolio and see performance
+- go to suggestions and assess stocks
+- upgrade to a better plan to access better stock suggestions

 ### Libraries
-- JQuery (or other alternative for AJAX calls)
+- JQuery (or other altegrnative for AJAX calls)
 - Stripe
 - AmCharts